 - Four workshops for apprentices to discuss experiences, address concerns, and find community in IRLE.
 Workshops may include: (1) How to approach a writing project, (2) Research Methods, (3) Conducting a literature search and creating an annotated bibliography; and (4) Professional Development.
 IRLE can also offer additional support for specific software, methods, and data sources required for specific projects.

 - Support for participating faculty and students in managing the apprenticeship relationship.

 - Space and computer access at IRLE for apprentices to do work for faculty and to network with staff researchers.

-- IRLE will organize and host a research showcase on December 5 (Wednesday) from 10 – 5 pm, for students to present their projects and faculty to facilitate the presentation.
+- IRLE will organize and host a research showcase at the end of the semester for students to present their projects and faculty to facilitate the presentation.

-- The possibility of $4,000 in summer funding for undergraduate apprentices continuing their work with faculty.
+- The opportunity to apply for $4,000 in summer funding for undergraduate apprentices continuing their work with faculty.

-August 15: Last day to submit new URAP projects
+Wednesday, January 8: Last day for mentors to submit URAP projects